Zennoon/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 head was given because if the given index is zero, the function inserts the new node at the beginning, and so the head that the caller function is using must be altered to point to the new node.

+10-delete_nodeint.c: Given a pointer to the head of a singly linked list, and an index, the function deletes (de-attachs and frees) the node at that index of the linked list if it exists.
+Again, a pointer to the head is given because, if the function receives an index of 0, it removes the node that is pointed to by the head, and so the head that is used by the caller function has to be altered to point to the new first node (previously second).